mjsamberg/courses/courses/dlprograms/devices/9_homeaccess.md

 While there's no "silver bullet" to address the homework gap, many organizations and districts have solutions to help:

 ### Affordable Connectivity Program
 The [Affordable Connectivity Program](https://www.fcc.gov/acp) was created by the Federal government during COVID to help low-income families get connected.
 Families facing extreme poverty or who receive government assistance are eligible for a $30/monthly discount on Internet access plus a one-time $100 contribution towards the purchase of any device where the family chips in between $10 and $50.
+This program has ended as Congress chose not to continue the appropriation.

 ### Lifeline Program
 Under the [Lifeline program through the FCC][4], consumers can get a discount on their Internet access service.
 Eligibility for this program typically requires verification of participation in the National School Lunch Program, either directly or through the Community Eligibility provision.
 [Spectrum reduces their price for Internet to $17.99 per month][5], [CenturyLink participates][6] as well (though their pricing on their site is less clear), [AT&T offers service][7] for $5-10 per month.
 While these prices aren't approachable for everyone (and assume people live in an area with access and consistently have electricity), they can help a portion of the population get Internet access.
 The ACP and Lifeline work in tandem to provide affordable Internet access in some communities.